cofoeducistudent/tam-ms1-c/README.md

 Following clarification of BEF's requirements for their website I have dicided on the following approach.

-* The website shall be a simple single page scroller with multiple sections.
+* **The website shall be a simple single page scroller with multiple sections.
 It will have a navigation bar at the top.
-The Navigation bar will allow the user to navigate to different sections further down the page.
+The Navigation bar will allow the user to navigate to different sections further down the page**.

 * I have put to BEF, that  many people have **smart phones capable of web access**, which is only increasing in volume yer by year.
 The chances are first point of contact with the film protion material, should be the phone.
 People are more comfortable with scroling on a small touch screen phone while on the move than trying to read the navigation bar.
 Its more natural.Also they will not be on the site for typing in large bits of data, rather absorbing the info.
 Therfore even the section for supplying contact details should be limited and brief ( Atleast at first contact).